nathanmentley/RemoteCongress/README.md

 This project was started as a result of the Covid19 pandemic and the United States Congress' inability to hold remote votes.

-We have proven technology that allows safe, transparent, public votes to be held remotely, and there is currently no execuse for a nation to be forcing it's government to meet in person during a pandemic to remain functional at this critical time.
+We have proven technology that allows safe, transparent, Remote Congresss to be held remotely, and there is currently no execuse for a nation to be forcing it's government to meet in person during a pandemic to remain functional at this critical time.

 This project aims to build a simple proof of concept system that shows a working functional and safe system for holding remote votes.
 Ultimately this proof of concept will hopefully start conversation on how we modernize our government's ability to function at the most critical times.